- Herbert Asquith & Margot Asquith – PM and wife

 - Gen Henry Wilson - Southern Irish unionist and Maj Gen of the British army, later CIGS

 His family were southern Irish protestants from County Longford.
 He was a senior officer at the time of the Curragh mutiny and played a minor role in 1914 in supporting Gough and influencing Sir John French.
 He was sub-chief of staff for the BEF when it went to France in August 1914.
 His diaries reveal his views on the period of the War of Independence.
+He was assasinated by the IRA outside his house in London in 1922.

 The next section is here